Article March 30, 2026

 Tension is the enemy of speed.
 If your jaw, neck, or shoulders are tight, you will inevitably choke on your delivery.

-Before you start recording, follow this protocol:
+Before you start recording, run this routine:

 • Relax the jaw: Focus entirely on loosening the jaw hinge.